sk-ys/redmine_versioned_file_cf/README.md

 #### Notes
 - The migration task only targets custom fields whose format is the existing File custom field.
-- If any attached value contains a non-text file or inconsistent attachment data, the migration is aborted without applying changes.
+- If the existing File custom field contains any non-text files or inconsistent attachments, the migration is aborted without applying changes.

 ### Convert Versioned file to File

-You can also convert an existing `File (revision-managed)` custom field back to the normal File format.
-In this case, the current file is preserved, and the revision history stored in the `vfcf_file_revisions` table and any past attachments are deleted.

-Run the following from your Redmine root directory:
+You can also convert an existing `File (revision-managed)` custom field back to the normal `File` format, run the following from your Redmine root directory:

 ```shell
 bundle exec rake versioned_file_cf:revert_file_custom_field ID=12 RAILS_ENV=production